A fourth-order unfitted characteristic finite element method for solving the advection-diffusion equation on time-varying domains: Abstract

 \section{Abstract}

-We develop a high-order finite element method to solve the advection-diffusion equation on a time-varying domain.
-The method is based on a characteristic-Galerkin formulation combined with the $k^{\rm th}$-order backward differentiation formula (BDF-$k$) and the fictitious-domain finite element method.
-Optimal error estimates of the discrete solutions are proven for $2\le k\le 4$ by taking account of the errors from interface-tracking, temporal discretization, and spatial discretization, provided that the $(k+1)^{\rm th}$-order Runge-Kutta scheme is used for interface-tracking.
-Numerical experiments demonstrate the optimal convergence of the method for $k=3$ and $4$.
+We propose a fourth-order unfitted characteristic finite element method to solve the advection-diffusion equation on time-varying domains.
+Based on a characteristic-Galerkin formulation, our method combines the cubic MARS method for interface tracking, the fourth-order backward differentiation formula for temporal integration, and an unfitted finite element method for spatial discretization.
+Our convergence analysis includes errors of discretely representing the moving boundary, tracing boundary markers, and the spatial discretization and the temporal integration of the governing equation.
+Numerical experiments are performed on a rotating domain and a severely deformed domain to verify our theoretical results and to demonstrate the optimal convergence of the proposed method.

 \begin{AMS} 65M60, 65L06, 76R99 \end{AMS}